ukiTechnologySchool/js-datatype-classwork/Excercise.md

 - Number, parseInt(), isNaN(), toFixed(), template literals, String.prototype.replaceAll(), padStart(), padEnd(), string interpolation.

 ### Practice Questions
-1. Write a program to round a floating number to 2 decimals using toFixed() and display it with a currency symbol using template literals.
+1. Write a program to round a floating number to 2 decimals and display it with a currency symbol using template literals.
-2. Get a user’s full name and display it in uppercase without extra spaces using trim() and toUpperCase().
+2. Get a user’s full name and display it in uppercase without extra spaces.
 3. Format a receipt like:`Item: Keyboard
-Price: $250.00`
+Price: Rs 250.00`
-(Use string interpolation and padEnd() for alignment.)
+(padEnd() for alignment.)
 4. Convert "123abc" safely to a number and handle NaN using Number.isNaN().
 5. Create a function that takes a list of product prices and returns the total with commas (e.g., 1,234.56).
-6. Use replaceAll() to clean unwanted characters from a text input like "hello@@world@@!".
+6. Clean unwanted characters from a text input like "hello@@world@@!".

 ---